Andromeda-OS/oslog/README.md

 # oslog
-os_log command line tool implementation for iOS
+os_log command line tool implementation for iOS and PureDarwin

-A tool that shows os_log stream info/activity directly on iOS devices
+A tool that shows os_log stream info/activity directly on iOS devices and PureDarwin

 usage: